artikrh/PsAutomation/README.md

 `$ sudo service network-manager restart`

 ### arp-spoof-detect.sh
-* Determines wether you are an ARP spoofing targete or no by unique sorting ARP table
+* Determines wether you are an ARP spoofing target by unique sorting ARP table
-* If ARP spoofing is detected, script offers bringning down internet interfaces
+* If ARP spoofing is detected, script offers terminating the network interface

 Usage:
 `$ ./arp-spoof-detect.sh`